dimonleksin/kafka_reassign_partitions/README.md

 + --to [int] set brokers ids for desctination brokers (sep ',').
 For example 1,2,3
 + --from [int] set source broker id
 + --treads [int] seted number of treads for reassign
++ --async sync/async work with topics.
+If you define this key - krpg not wait when all replicas for partition moved in desired state
 + --api-version set version of brokers in format 2.1.0 (default)
++ --file for set path to settings file.
+Default - ./krpg.yaml
 + --version prints the version of this
 + -h or --help for print this help